ibm-cloud-docs/vpc/backup_service_vpc_enterprise_faq.md

 {: faq}
 {: #faq-baas-ee-2}

-When you log in any of the child accounts in the UI, you can view the AIM authorizations by clicking **Manage > Access (IAM) > Authorizations**.
+When you log in any of the child accounts in the UI, you can view the IAM authorizations by clicking **Manage > Access (IAM) > Authorizations**.

 If any of the required authorizations are missing, the backup job fails.
 When the backup job fails for this reason, an error message is generated that looks like the following example.